Blade Runner (Final Cut) – The Hindsight Review/Commentary

-- This review has been 30-odd years in the making.
-What little light can we throw on this film, now revered but also so long in the tooth?
-I have put down a few thoughts in advance of seeing Blade Runner 2049, to see how my views may change after seeing the sequel.
-I suppose I can avoid some of these difficulties by my usual approach of engaging in a retrospective, broad ranging textual interpretation rather than a strict, recommendation-focussed movie review.
+- I have put down a few thoughts in advance of seeing Blade Runner 2049, to see how my views may change after seeing the sequel.
+This is a close reading, rather than a recommendation.

 Blade Runner is a story about a small group of artificial humans being hunted down on Earth by the police force, after returning from space.
 The Company that makes them, Tyrell Corporation, produces them for the military and commerce, but it is also unwilling to grant its latest models (Nexus 6) anything more than a four year life span, even when they ask for it.
 The Company’s motto is “More Human Than Human”, yet the police force still uses tests that attempt to distinguish a ‘replicant’ from a natural human.
 It takes longer to carry out this procedure on the Nexus 6 than the earlier ones.
 The plot involves a secretive manhunt that is entrusted to a specific ‘retired’ replicant hunter (Deckard).
 I call him Deckard, because that is how he introduces himself.
 Deckard is initially reluctant to take up his old work, but is soon persuaded to take up the job, and ultimately he pursues it in a moderately successful way.
 In the process, we are left to wonder, in the ultimate showdown, what are his real motives, and what morality is behind the project in the first place.
 At a more mundane level, I detect Deckard has real problems with job satisfaction.

 I should note that there is no single version of ‘Blade Runner’.
 People may criticise George Lucas for fiddling with his Star Wars films, but even Blade Runner has not escaped the post-release modifications and refinements.